CodeYourFuture/syllabus-archive/node-db/lesson5.md

 });
 ```

-Now let's try and save a post without a title and see the result.
+Try to save a post without a title and look at what happens:
 - What is the result?
-- Error Handling: Redirect to `/error` if an error is returned (the first argument to the callback is an error)
+- How is the error handled?
+It redirects to `/error` if an error is returned (the first argument to the callback is an error)
     - Happy Path
-- Make `contents` and `summary` required as well.
+- Make the `contents` and `summary` fields required.

 # Form Data - Using AJAX